 The Vermont bankruptcy exemptions include:

-The bankruptcy means test determines whether you can qualify to file for Chapter 7 bankruptcy.
-Under the means test, you must first list your gross income for the six months prior to filing for bankruptcy and divide by six to determine your average monthly income.
-If that number doesn't exceed the median monthly income for a Vermont family the same size as yours, you may file for Chapter 7.
+The bankruptcy means test is intended to determine whether it is fair to your creditors that you obtain relief under Chapter 7 bankruptcy of the bankruptcy code.
+Under the means test, you must first list your gross income for the six months prior to filing for bankruptcy and divide by six to determine your average monthly income, then from that number determine annual income.
+If the annualized income doesn't exceed the median monthly income for a Vermont family the same size as yours, you may file for Chapter 7.

 If your income is greater than the median monthly income in Vermont, you must complete a form on which you deduct expenses from your income, including housing and utility expenses, child care, taxes, health care costs, and insurance.
-If after deducting expenses you do not have disposable income to make payments towards your debts, you can qualify for Chapter 7.
+If after deducting expenses you do not have sufficient disposable income to make significant payments on your debts in a Chapter 13 case, you can qualify for Chapter 7.

 Certain individuals - including disabled veterans, some active duty service members, and individuals with primarily business debt - can be exempted altogether from the means test.